-Solution: Since S-Docs is a Native Force.com app, it integrates seamlessly with Salesforce Chatter.
-Enabling Chatter on S-Docs will allow users to comment (Chatter) on specific S-Docs, and notify any user ‘following’ and S-Docs of changes.
-For general information on how to configure Chatter, please start with this tutorial: http://wiki.developerforce.com/index.php/An_Introduction_to_Salesforce_Chatter
+Since S-Docs is a Native Force.com app, it integrates seamlessly with Salesforce Chatter.
+Enabling Chatter on S-Docs will allow users to comment (Chatter) on specific S-Docs, and notify any user ‘following’ an S-Doc of changes.
+For general information on how to configure Chatter, please start with this Salesforce tutorial.

 S-Docs uses a junction object (S-Docs Relationships) to relate generated S-Docs to your Salesforce records.
-As explained in Solution #3, this provides much more flexibility.
 When enabling S-Docs for Chatter, we recommend enabling the Chatter feed on the S-Docs Relationship object, not on the S-Doc object itself.

-First, go to Setup>Customize>Chatter>Settings and make sure the Chatter feature is enabled for your org.
-Next, go to Setup>Chatter>Settings>Feed Tracking.
+First, navigate to Build > Customize > Chatter > Chatter Settings and make sure the Chatter feature is enabled for your org.
+Next, navigate to Build > Customize > Chatter > Feed Tracking.
 From here, select the “SDOC Relationship” object, as shown below:

+Then, check Enable Feed Tracking to be able to select fields to track.
 Typically, customers will want to track just the “Status” and “Comment” fields, as these are the fields that are most meaningful to track.
-If you integrate S-Docs with a electronic signature solution, users could be notified, via the Chatter feed, that documents have been executed by the customer.
+If you integrate S-Docs with an electronic signature solution like S-Sign, users could be notified via the Chatter feed that documents have been executed by the customer.

 You will need to create this hyperlink using a custom formula field on the SDOC_Relationship__c object.
 You will then add this field to the related list view.

-By using the formula below, you could include a new column that replaces “Document Number” with the same value but that is a hyperlink to the S-Doc Relationship record.
-(For comparison only, both columns are included in the related list shown below)
+By using the formula below, you could include a new column that replaces “Document Number” with the same value but is a hyperlink to the S-Doc Relationship record.
+(For comparison only, both columns are included in the related list shown below.)

 The table below describes the intended behavior we are seeking: